HonzaMatousek/Path-Tracer/README.md

 ## Known issues

 * File path in loaded file is not relative to including file.
+(Program must be run from examples directory.)
 * Lack of documentation and working examples.
 * It is slow as ~~hell~~ path tracer.

 ## State of code

 Source code contains many bugs and the are many unfinished things.
 To compile it, use `cmake`.
 Linux is preferred.

+## License

+Code is licensed under GPLv3 license.
+Feel free to fork / suggest changes.